yanncauchepin/OptimizationCVRP/README.md

 # Capacitated Vehicle Routing Problem (CVRP) in C #

+This code involve the problem of cost in carrier deliveries : especially here, we only consider the costs associated with the distance covered.
+We assume here that vehicles have identical storage capacity, and that they all start from the same depot to make their deliveries, and then return at this same depot at the end of their rounds.
+Similarly, we assume that carriers cannot pass a customer without delivering, and that a customer cannot be partially delivered by a truck.
+Our program should therefore return the minimum cost of a delivery, as well as the order of customers for each delivery round.
+The resulting solution is not necessarily optimal because the proposed method is based here on heuristic methods.

 ## Prerequisites ##

 Before running this code, ensure you have the following :